 You can buy all of these chocolates in bulk boxes.
 Either as a single flavour or mixed box.

 Made to order by a Gold Coast based Belgian family business of chocolatiers.
-The company have been making the best Belgian Chocolate you can buy in South East Queensland for over 25 years.
+They have been making the best Belgian Chocolate you can buy in South East Queensland for over 25 years.